 Unbeknownst to many Americans, the US has a long history of vaccine mandates.
 For starters, smallpox was killing one-third of those who contracted the disease in 1777.
 The outbreak occurred during the Revolutionary War and was a more significant threat to George Washington’s army than the British forces.
 The Continental Army was inoculated, and you know the rest of the story.

 Furthermore, throughout World War I and II, soldiers received the smallpox vaccination, among others.
 Members of the armed forces were given 13 or more vaccinations by 2006.
-Even now, schools and universities typically require a vaccination record for a student to enroll.
+Even now, schools and universities typically require a vaccination record for a student to enroll, and these requirements have occasionally led to EPLI claims.

 But these mandates sometimes cause issues.
 When Massachusetts faced smallpox again in 1902 and prompted a vaccine mandate, Pastor Henning Jacobson refused the vaccine.
 Not only that, but he also took the legal case to the Supreme Court.
 So, it’s unsurprising that the US is experiencing some fallout from the recent vaccine mandates.